 Sales and marketing expense consists primarily of salary and personnel related costs including commissions.
 Additional expenses include digital marketing campaigns, marketing events, travel and efforts on proof of concept.
-Sales and marketing expense for the three and nine months of 2022 versus the three and nine months of 2021 remained consistent as a percentage of revenues.
-The overall increase in sales and marketing expense in 2022 compared to 2021 is primarily due to the additions of Mazik and Catapult sales and marketing expenses and the marketing expenses of PaviQ.
+Sales and marketing expense for the year ended December 31, 2022 increased as a percentage of revenues with the prior year.
+The overall increase in sales and marketing expense in 2022 compared to 2021 is primarily due to the additions of Mazik and Catapult sales and marketing expenses and the marketing expenses of PayiQ.